VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/1_User_Account_Test_Cases.md

 **Steps:**
 1. Open the Registration page.
-2. Enter valid data in all required fields.
+2. Enter a valid password in the Password field.
-3. Enter Test123! in the Password field.
+3. Enter an invalid password in the Confirm Password field.
-4. Enter Test12! in the Confirm Password field.
+4. Enter valid data in all required fields.
 5. Click the Register button.

 **Expected Result:**